What is a spread — how does it influence trading?

 • The spread can also be called the bid-ask spread.

-• The spread is prevalent in derivative products such as spread betting and CFD trading.
+• The spread is common in derivative products such as spread betting and CFD trading.

 • Spreads can be tight or wide depending on various factors such as supply and demand, trading volume, liquidity, and volatility.